megumiteam/staticpress/readme.txt

 == Description ==

 Transform your WordPress into static websites and blogs.
+More documentation, you can find here: [StaticPress](http://en.staticpress.net/ "StaticPress")

 = Localization =
 "Static Press" has been translated into languages.
 Our thanks and appreciation must go to the following for their contributions: